 A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is not less than

 Some courses may be repeated to obtain a higher grade.
-Both courses will show on the academic record; however, only the last grade earned is calculated in the grade point average and the credit is only counted once.
+Both courses will show on the academic record; however, only the most recent grade earned (not necessarily the highest grade) is calculated in the grade point average and the credit is only counted once.
 (A student wishing an earlier grade to count over a more recent one should submit an appeal to the Academic Standards Committee explaining his/her rationale for the change.)
 Retakes are limited to two per course (a total of 3 attempts at any one course).
 Once a retake has been completed, students need to contact the Registration Office to be sure the first grade is discounted from the GPA.
 Students must register and pay tuition for the semester in which the class is repeated.
 Hours earned in repeat courses may be counted toward graduation requirements only once.
 The exceptions to this policy are the courses designated as “repeatable” in the class schedule or catalog.
 These courses will be given credit each time the course is taken.
 Note: A course repeated at another institution cannot be used to change the GPA on a Snow College transcript.